standard/standard-engine/README.md

 }
 ```

-Additionally an optional `parseOpts()` function can be provided.
+Additionally an optional `resolveEslintConfig()` function can be provided.
 See below for details.

 ### `eslintrc.json`